History of the United States (1849–1865): The new Republican Party

-The new Republican party emerged in 1854–56 in the North; it had minimal support in the South.
+The new Republican party emerged in 1854–1856 in the North; it had minimal support in the South.
 Most members were former Whigs or Free Soil Democrats.
 The Party was ideological, with a focus on stopping the spread of slavery, and modernizing the economy through tariffs, banks, railroads and free homestead land for farmers.

-Without using the term "containment", the new Party in the mid 1850s proposed a system of containing slavery, once it gained control of the national government.
+Without using the term "containment", the new Party in the mid-1850s proposed a system of containing slavery, once it gained control of the national government.
 Historian James Oakes explains the strategy:

-"The federal government would surround the south with free states, free territories, and free waters, building what they called a 'cordon of freedom' around slavery, hemming it in until the system's own internal weaknesses forced the slave states one by one to abandon slavery."

-Election of 1856
+Presidential election of 1856

 President Pierce was too closely associated with the horrors of "Bleeding Kansas" and was not renominated.
 Instead, the Democrats nominated former Secretary of State and current ambassador to Great Britain James Buchanan, The Know Nothing Party nominated former President Millard Fillmore, who campaigned on a platform that mainly opposed immigration and urban corruption of the sort associated with Irish Catholics.
 The Republicans nominated famed soldier-explorer John Frémont under the slogan of "Free soil, free labor, free speech, free men, Frémont and victory!"
 Frémont won most of the North and nearly won the election.
 A slight shift of votes in Pennsylvania and Illinois would have resulted in a Republican victory.
 It had a strong base with majority support in most Northern states.
 It dominated in New England, New York and the northern Midwest, and had a strong presence in the rest of the North.
 It had almost no support in the South, where it was roundly denounced in 1856–60 as a divisive force that threatened civil war.

 The election campaign was a bitter one with a high degree of personal attacks levied at all three candidates—Buchanan, aged 65, was mocked as being too old to be president and for not being married.
 Fremont was ridiculed for being born out of wedlock to a teenage mother.
 More damaging to the latter was the accusation by Know-Nothings that he was a secret Roman Catholic.
 Some Southern leaders threatened secession if a "free soiler" Northern candidate were elected.
 The two-year-old Republican Party nonetheless had a strong showing in its first presidential contest, and might have won except for Fillmore.

 An uninspiring figure, Buchanan won the election with 174 electoral votes to Fremont's 114.
 Immediately following Buchanan's inauguration in March 1857, there was a sudden depression, known as the Panic of 1857, which weakened the credibility of the Democratic Party further.
 He feuded incessantly with Stephen Douglas for control of the Democratic Party, while the Republicans remained united and the Fillmore's third party collapsed.